 Single room supplement: 70 Euro

-Useful Information: Though, in certain years Bulgarian brown bears are active throughout the year (even in winter time) the tour runs from April to late October – considering the features of the habitat and our experience, the most advisable time to come is late April to late May (period also good for bird-watching).
+Useful Information: Though, in certain years Bulgarian brown bears are active throughout the year (even in winter time) the tour runs from April to late October – considering the features of the habitat and our experience, the most advisable time to come is late April to mid-June and then from mid-August till the end of September (periods also good for bird-watching).
 Please do consider arrival, which matches (+/- 3 days) the full moon as brighter nights are better for nocturnal observations.
 There are between 400-700 brown bears in Bulgaria.
 The densest populations are in Central Balkans and in the Central Rhodope.
 A research in the region (60 000 ha) of Trigrad, Devin and Shiroka Luka shows that it is inhabited by about 40-50 bears.
 The hides are constructed along some of the most used bear routes.
 The use of experts, the fine location of hides, and the high density of the bears are all the factors needed to guarantee a first class experience.
 Having 3 attempts in consecutive evenings increases to a very high extend the chance of seeing this magnificent mammal (usually from a distance of 30-50 meters).
 However, we consider that all written percents referring to observation probabilities, to be a mere marketing speculation.
 Bears have large individual territories and can cover significant distances in one night.
 Their movement depends on numerous factors (season, food availability, sex…).
 Our program includes wildlife and cultural tours during the daytime and has an accent on local cuisine specialties.
 Even if you are unlucky of seeing a bear, you will still have worthwhile memories of Bulgaria’s nature, people and traditions.

 Large carnivores and human relationship has very sensitive socio-economic aspects.
 Traventuria follows very strict responsible travel ethic, established by environmentalists and local professionals.
 Our company is a partner of BALKANI Wildlife Society (the leading Bulgarian NGO in protection of the Brown Bear, Wolf and Lynx) in their conservation activities.